Bigger-Boat-Consulting/PMM-Roster-Attendance-Flow/README.md

   <li>Active the "Take Attendance" flow</li>
   <li>Add the "Take Attendance" lightning quick action to your active Service Sessions page layout</li>
   <li>Clone and rename the "DEMO Service Session Record Page" lighting record page and active the new version.</li>
-  <li>All three custom fields listed above come in with a default access of None.
-You will need to provide access to these fields to whichever Profiles need access to the Flow.</ul>
+  <li>By default, the three custom fields listed above are imported with access granted to only the System Administrator profile.
+You will need to update permissions for other users to see those fields and use the Flow.</ul>
+  <li>By default, the Flow is deployed without any associated permissions.
+This assumes users that will need to run this Flow will either have Run Flows enabled via their user settings or via their Profile.
+Be sure to extend access to the three custom fields for any users that need to run this Flow or you will encounter errors.
 </ul>

 ## Step by step installation instructions